 - Self-esteem, self-control, and determination as a sense of direction

 - Creative and stimulating mental activities, and sharing your gifts with others

-As the word “wellness” has become part of our everyday language, the number of Americans suffering from a very real case of “unwellness” has continued to climb.
+As the word “wellness” has become part of our everyday language, the number of Americans suffering from a genuine case of “unwellness” has continued to climb.
 Somehow, we have forgotten that wellness is supposed to feel good.
-Instead we force ourselves to do things that leave us feeling deprived, battered, and stressed in the name of health and then shirk from any mention of wellness, with all of its personalized negative connotations, for the rest of our lives.
+Instead, we force ourselves to do things that leave us feeling deprived, battered, and stressed in the name of health and then shirk from any mention of wellness, with all of its personalized negative connotations, for the rest of our lives.

 This is how the whole notion of wellness becomes frustrating and overwhelming, and understandably results in some people choosing to stock up on toaster pastries and take to their beds for long stretches of time.

-Regardless of what we may be told, wellness is a very individualized thing and is totally dependent on how you feel.
-What might feel like wellness to me, might feel decidedly unwell to you.
-Our culture, lifestyle, history, and health status deeply impact what our definition of wellness is, but for all of us it is “the best that I can do today”.
+Regardless of what we may be told, wellness is a very individualized thing and is entirely dependent on how you feel.
+What might feel like wellness to me, might feel decidedly unwell to you?
+Our culture, lifestyle, history, and health status profoundly impact what our definition of wellness is, but for all of us it is “the best that I can do today.”
 For some people that might be running five miles and only eating organic food, while for another it might be setting goals and priorities in the morning and taking 10 minutes to stretch before bed.

-When we make it complex and stressful, we defeat the entire purpose of wellness.
-Instead of trying to change every dimension of wellness at one time – pick one area in need of attention and the others might just fall into place.
+When we make it complicated and stressful, we defeat the entire purpose of wellness.
+Instead of trying to change every dimension of wellness at one time – pick one area in need of attention, and the others might just fall into place.